pkeroulas/st2110-automated-setup/ansible/README.md

 git submodule update --recursive --init cd ./ansible
 ./run.sh
+# Enter a dummy password for the vault as this demo project doesn't use any vault.
 ```

-Enter a dummy password for the vault as this demo project doesn't use any vault.
+You may then use these 2 helpers:

+* help.sh
+* log.sh

 ## Upload the switch config